csmertx/csmertx.github.io/content/About/csmertx.md

 ## My Political Views

 - I like the U.S. Constitution.
 Registered as an Independent.
+I don't believe in the bail bond system.
+Everyone should be treated equally.

 ## Religious views